ror-community/ror-site/content/blog/2022-11-07-case-study-osf.md

 {{< figure src="/img/blog/osf/osf-research-lifecycle.png" class="blog-figure" alt="OSF research lifecycle circular graphic showing ten steps in the research lifecycle from Search and Discover to Publish Report" caption="Graphic provided by the Center for Open Science">}}

-We're still catching up with updating some parts of the OSF to take advantage all this cool stuff.
+We're still catching up with updating some parts of the OSF to take advantage of all this cool stuff.
 But that really is the goal, is to be able to demonstrate the things that we articulate as very valuable.
 We want to take part in those practices not just because they benefit our tech, although we thoroughly believe that they do, but because we want to lead by example.
 It's part of our theory of change to help not just the early adopters, but everyone -- to make it easier for researchers to find the change they need, to see that these things are possible.

 And if the OSF can provide that, that's great.
 But if someone just reads about all this cool stuff that we're talking about and realizes that another tool is actually better because it does these things in a different way, that's okay too.
 That's still pushing toward our mission, in our theory of change, when people work with other tools, tools that a lot of times we work with ourselves.
 So I think that's the key, is that it's not just a benefit to the OSF but really to our entire mission.
 And this is really a critical opportunity to describe the change we want to see in open infrastructure.